Kubernetes Is No Longer Number One — The REAL 2025 Cloud Native Report (CNCF x SlashData)

 Finding Number Two: AI is not that cloud native

-AI models keep scaling, but the classic DevOps discipline — logs, versioning, deployments — often lags behind.
+Here’s the gap.
+AI models keep scaling like crazy.
+But the boring DevOps discipline — logs, versioning, deployments — tends to limp along behind.

 Finding Number Three: What’s really being used